agamula90/honey-services/README.md

-After app assembling postbuild script should be run from package.json
+Before assemble use `prebuild` script from package.json

+To run app use command: `npx parcel src/index.html`